-VFOIA request for the police department should be made by:
+VFOIA requests for the Police Department can be made by:

-In person or mail to: Fairfax County Police Department, Media Relations Bureau, 12099 Government Center Parkway
+In person or mail to: Fairfax County Police Department, FOIA Compliance Division, 12099 Government Center Parkway

 Fairfax, VA 22035.

 Faxing the FOIA Compliance Division at 703-246-4253

 What is required to make a VFOIA request?